raypeng/DGBDT/index.md

 Explain speedup graphs here.

 The speedup graph above at first displays near-linear speedup, especially for histogram construction across different features.
-We suspect that the eventual dissipation of speedup is due to memory bandwidth issues since constructing child histograms has very little arithmetic intensity.
+The eventual dissipation of speedup is very likely due to memory bandwidth issues, since histogram construction is trivially parallelizable across features and needs minimal syncrhonization.
+We aim to solve this problem through using the GPU and hybrid parallelism mentioned later.

 ## Distributing Training with Multiple Machines